noizhardware/dotfiles/util/git.md

 - you're done!

 ### troubleshooting
-if having problems when pushing, like a 40 error, check the config file `repoFolder/.git/config` it should look like this:
+if having problems when pushing or even when cloning for the first time, like a 403 error, check the config file `repoFolder/.git/config`, or just the url you're cloning from; it should look like this:
 ~~~~
 [core]
         repositoryformatversion = 0